Portuguese Bend Reserve Loop

 Eventually, you'll cross over the fire road again, where there is a fun pipe drop to ride off.
 It's less than a foot down so don't be shy, hit it with some speed and bunny hop off the lip, just watch for hikers.
-Then take the singletrack on the other side of the fire road, Toyon Trail
+Then take the singletrack on the other side of the fire road, Toyon Trail.

 The first part of Toyon is a little technical: steep and loose with tight turns.
 Watch out for hikers and horses when you can't see around the corners.
 Continue down to Peppertree Trail, where the trail widens out to fire road and you can really fly if you want to.
 Stay left as you pass Ishibashi Farm Trail.

 Continue up the fire road and you'll see Palos Verdes Dr ahead of you.
 Make a left to stay on the trail and climb uphill, eventually reconnecting with the "Y" intersection of Klondike Canyon Trail and Conqueror Trail.
 Veer right and go back up Conqueror Trail, straight onto Purple Sage Trail and out onto Main Sail Drive.